BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 The second phase is inhalation.

 Respiratory techniques can be performed in any position.
-Only one condition is mandatory: the spine must certainly be in a strictly vertical or horizontal position.
-This makes it possible to breathe naturally, freely, and without tension, and to fully stretch the muscles of the chest and abdomen.
-If the back is straight, then the respiratory muscles (mainly the diaphragm) can function easily and freely.
-The position of the head is also very important: in the sitting position, it should be fixed straight on the neck.
+Only one condition is mandatory: the spine must undoubtedly be in a strictly vertical or horizontal position.
+This makes breathing possible naturally, freely, and without tension and fully stretching the chest and abdomen muscles.
+The respiratory muscles (mainly the diaphragm) can function efficiently and freely if the back is straight.
+The position of the head is also crucial: in the sitting position, it should be fixed straight on the neck.
 This pulls up the chest and other parts of the body.
 Attention: under no circumstances should the neck be strained!

-When performing a breathing exercise, you should breathe through the nose; lips are slightly closed (but not clenched).
-It is necessary to pay attention to the fact that when you inhale, the shoulders do not straighten or rise.
+When performing a breathing exercise, you should breathe through the nose, with lips slightly closed (but not clenched).
+You must also pay attention to the fact that the shoulders do not straighten or rise when you inhale.

 USING BREATHING BIOFEEDBACK TECHNOLOGY TO DEVELOP PROPER BREATHING SKILLS